-With CUCM Version 10 CISCO has migrated exclusively to virtualized servers eliminating bare metal installs completely.
-For those who have not upgraded their deployments in quite sometime, will not only have to upgrade servers, but they will also have to “migrate” to virtualized environments.
-CISCO Collaboration no longer runs on MCS class servers, but on Unified Computing platforms, like the UC220, that run vmware ESXi.
+With CUCM Version 10 CISCO has migrated exclusively to virtualized servers, eliminating bare metal installs completely.
+For those who have not upgraded their deployments in quite sometime, you will not only have to upgrade servers, but twill also have to migrate to virtualized environments.
+CISCO Collaboration no longer runs on MCS class servers, but on Unified Computing platforms, like the UC220, which run vmware ESXi.
 To assist with the complexity of this process, CISCO has introduced the Prime Collaboration Deployment tool.
-It is not a substituted for the research you will need to do, but it does take a great deal of pain out of the labor of a combined “migration” and “upgrade”.
+It is not a substituted for the research you will need to do, but it does take a great deal of pain out of the labor of a combined migration and upgrade.

 Prime Collaboration Takes the Pain out of Migrations!

-PCD Lesions Learned—Get the DNS Records right before you start!
+PCD Lessons Learned—Get the DNS Records right before you start!

-Lesson Learned—Generally you will deploy your ESXi hosts first getting your management port established and your vmware client launched.
+Lesson Learned—Generally you will deploy your ESXi hosts first, getting your management port established and your vmware client launched.
 Once this is accomplished you will then deploy PCD.
-The installation of PCD is not unlike the installation of any other CISCO Collaboration application and their are many great videos out there that demonstrate this process.
+The installation of PCD is not unlike the installation of any other CISCO Collaboration application.
+There are many great videos out there which demonstrate this process.
 What we learned here is DO NOT install the ESXi free license on your vmware host before completing your PCD install.
-If you install those license, to operate a free version of ESXi, you will get warnings about features that may not be available.
-Remove the free license from vmware if you have already done so!
+If you install that license to operate a free version of ESXi, you will get warnings about features that may not be available.
+Remove the free license from vmware if you have not already done so!
 (See our blog on setting up a vmware lab system for similar input on using the vCenter evaluation software on free ESXi).

 Make sure your have your IT Network Services Accessible!